tensorflow/io/docs/vscode.md

 # Configuring Visual Studio Code

-Visual Studio is a free code editor, which runs on the macOS, Linux, and Windows operating systems.
+Visual Studio Code is a free code editor, which runs on the macOS, Linux, and Windows operating systems.
 It has nice tooling for Python and C++ development, visual debugger, git integration, and many more useful features.
 It is a great editor to use for TensorFlow IO development, but it takes some effort to configure it properly.
 VSCode configuration is very flexible, it allows compiling project using